JuliaControl/ControlSystems.jl/docs/src/man/creating_systems.md

 ss(A,B,C,D)    # Continuous-time system
 ss(A,B,C,D,Ts) # Discrete-time system
 ```
 and they behave similarly to transfer functions.

+The [`ss`](@ref) constructor allows you to
+- Pass `0` instead of a ``D`` matrix, and an appropriately sized zero matrix is created automatically.
+- Pass `I` instead of a ``C`` matrix, and an appropriately sized identity matrix is created automatically.
+The `UniformScaling` operator `I` lives in the `LinearAlgebra` standard library which must be loaded first.

 State-space systems with heterogeneous matrix types are also available, which can be used to create systems with static or sized matrices, e.g.,
 ```@example HSS
 using ControlSystemsBase, StaticArrays
 sys = ss([-5 0; 0 -5],[2; 2],[3 3],[0])
 HeteroStateSpace(sys, to_sized)
 HeteroStateSpace(sys, to_static)
 ```
 Notice the different matrix types used.

+To associate **names** with states, inputs and outputs, see [`named_ss`](https://juliacontrol.github.io/RobustAndOptimalControl.jl/dev/#Named-systems) from RobustAndOptimalControl.jl.

 ## Converting between types